By Suzy Strutner, managing editor

 The company hasn’t furloughed or laid off any employees, Douglass said.
 The production staff who print, laminate, quality-check and ship DuraMark’s decals are working six feet apart and required to wear masks, he added.
 Workstations are sanitized hourly.

 The company makes many of its decals in-house on its own printing, laminating and cutting machines.
-Some specialty decals, due to material type, special features or size have to be purchased from third party specialists.
+Some specialty decals or parts of them, however, come from third-party suppliers.
+(Think of an extra-textured, stick-on speedometer for a lawn mower’s dashboard.)

-Typically, DuraMark strategically purchases these specialty items in bulk, then ships them out to the customer (i.e. an industrial manufacturer) in smaller pack sizes on-demand based on the customer’s production schedule.
-Currently, though, DuraMark might stock fewer of these items than usual, which is another reason why Finance and Purchasing continue to work closely in reviewing large purchase orders.
+DuraMark usually buys these specialty items in bulk, then ships them out to the customer (i.e. a lawn-mower manufacturer) in small batches whenever the customer runs out.
+Currently, though, DuraMark might stock fewer of these items than usual.

 DuraMark is currently stocking fewer units of some items that it usually special-orders in bulk.